s163555/doppler_pwm/README.md

 ### Initialization

-The first step is to initialize the `dopper_pwm` workspace folder where the source and all Zephyr modules will be cloned.
+The first step is to initialize the `dopper_pwm` workspace folder where the source will be cloned.
 You can do that by running:

 ```shell
 # initialize doppler_pwm workspace